AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/erc20-incentivization-campaign.md

 * You will then be redirected to this page (see screenshot above), where you will need to fill out the following information:

-**Distribution Details**:
+**Distribution Details:**

-* **Total Rewards**: Enter the total amount of rewards to be distributed.
+* **Total Rewards:** Enter the total amount of rewards to be distributed.
 Keep in mind that a 3% maintenance fee is applied.
-* **Duration**: Set the start and end dates for the campaign.
+* **Duration:** Set the start and end dates for the campaign.
-* **Min Rewards/Hour**: Ensure your distribution per hour is above the minimum rewards per hour.
+* **Min Rewards/Hour:** Ensure your distribution per hour is above the minimum rewards per hour.
 The Min Rewards/Hour is set at $1 per hour.

 **Target:**

-* **Chain**: Choose the blockchain network (Ethereum, Arbitrum, Optimism, etc.) where the campaign will be conducted.
+* **Chain:** Choose the blockchain network (Ethereum, Arbitrum, Optimism, etc.) where the campaign will be conducted.
 Note that the chain on which the campaign runs can be different from the chain on which you reward users.
-* **Token Address**: Select the address of the token (it can be a simple token, or the address of the LP token, or the borrowing or lending token) you want to incentivize by pasting it in the token address field.
+* **Token Address:** Select the address of the token (it can be a simple token, or the address of the LP token, or the borrowing or lending token) you want to incentivize by pasting it in the token address field.

 **Restrictions:**

-* **Blacklist**: Add addresses that should neither receive nor forward rewards. **Make sure to blacklist contracts you own and therefore hold large amounts of the incentivized token.** These could be addresses that are not capable of claiming rewards or that you don't want to reward because you aim to incentivize other users with your token, LP token, or lending/borrowing token.
+* **Blacklist:** Add addresses that should neither receive nor forward rewards. **Make sure to blacklist contracts you own and therefore hold large amounts of the incentivized token.** These could be addresses that are not capable of claiming rewards or that you don't want to reward because you aim to incentivize other users with your token, LP token, or lending/borrowing token.
-* **Whitelist**: If necessary, whitelist addresses to ensure that only these addresses received the rewards.
+* **Whitelist:** If necessary, whitelist addresses to ensure that only these addresses received the rewards.

 **Staking contracts:**